ColinBerryMD/fluffy-waffle/README.md

 	- block -- deleting a client wont help (they can just create a new client profile).
 Here we keep them in the DB in a blocked status.
 	- delete -- a client

 Messaging requires server sent events, which wont work on the flask development server.
-Upgraded to a combination of gunicorn, redis and nginx (none of which I understand that well).
+Upgraded to a combination of gunicorn, redis and nginx (none of which I understand that well but seem to be working).

-At that point the front end is styled with w3css.
-Tried bootstrap, but div in div in div and too many people trying to sell me stuff rather than actually show how things are done... w3css proved much more elegant.
+At that point the front end is styled mostly with w3css.
+Needed some bootstrap and jquery to make it responsive.
+Time will tell how much more I will need.

 Working hard to keep the local styling and javascript to a minimum.
-The only local css should be static/css/cbmd.css.
-The only local js is in messages/static/javascript/sms.js.
+The general local css should be static/css/cbmd.css.
+The css for the messaging dashboard is in chat.css.
+The only local js is in static/javascript/sms.js.
 This does the dynamic modification of the message dashboard.
 There is a little js to listen for sse events at the bottom of base.html.
+At this point that is the only javascript in the project.
+The tiny jquery to make the nested phone menus work is also at the bottom of base.html.

+Still to do: debug the status updates.
+Style the status updates.
+Write the archiving feature.
+Write the translator.
+Better responsive style.
+Cohesive overall color scheme.
+Write the content prose.

 ## I would appreciate feedback regarding style, readability and potential security vulnerabilities.